InNoobWeTrust/cubicasa_challenge/readme.md

 UI choices:
 - Use official design from Twitter from the embedded code extracted from [https://publish.twitter.com](https://publish.twitter.com)
+- For Firefox, should disable tracking protection in order to load twitter widget scripts

 ### Back-end
 - Serve the client with the app